testdrivenio/cache-django-view/ReadMe.md

 }
 ```

-We're telling Django to use the `django.core.cache.backends.memcached.MemcachedCache` backend, and telling it that Memcached is running on our local machine on port 11211.
+We're telling Django to use the `django.core.cache.backends.memcached.MemcachedCache` backend, and declaring that Memcached should run on our local machine on port 11211.

 ### Caching the view
-Now let's look at our view at `apicalls/views`
+Next let's look at our view at `apicalls/views`

 ```python
 import datetime